 Almost 3/4 of the women in both of our doctoral studies (Kite, 2013 & Kite, 2013) described themselves in self-objectifying terms, meaning they viewed themselves from an outsider’s perspective.
 Looking through your selfies to remind yourself of your value is the perfect illustration we’d use to describe self-objectification.
 Living a life of self-objectification is debilitating, and here’s why: Living a life for others’ viewing pleasure is not fully living.
 When girls and women live their lives in this perpetual state of body-monitoring, they are forfeiting some of their own humanity.
 They are living as passive objects whose primary purpose is to be judged and consumed by others, and not as humans actively making choices and experiencing life for themselves.
 This constant preoccupation with appearance comes at the expense of every other mental and physical capacity you can think of.

 We help people “redefine beauty” by harnessing their power for body image resilience in four areas.
 If you’re up for really taking your power into your own hands, skip the endless stream of selfies and start with the steps below.
 But what if you need more help developing body image resilience that can help you overcome your self-consciousness and be more powerful than ever before?
 Learn how to recognize harmful ideals, redefine beauty and health, and resist what holds you back from happiness, health, and real empowerment with the Beauty Redefined Body Image Program for girls and women 14+.
-It is an online, anonymous therapeutic tool that can change your life, designed by Lexie & Lindsay Kite, with PhDs in body image and media.
+It is an online therapeutic tool that can change your life, designed by us, Lexie & Lindsay Kite, PhD.

-- Increasing our media literacy (understanding how and why media is engineered the way it is — see our entire “recognize” category of blog posts)
+- Increasing our media literacy (understanding how and why media is engineered the way it is — see our entire blog archive for lots of detailed examples!)

 - Critical thinking about beauty and health ideals (skin color, body size, age, BMI, fitspiration)